TomasHubelbauer/markright/readme.md

   - Some operating systems allows some of these symbols in file names bur MR not
-- MarkRight can not output `` ` `` and `~` into a file name using the info text as these symbols are disallowed in MarkDown fenced code block info text
+- MarkRight can not output `` ` `` and `~` into a file name using the info text as these symbols are disallowed in MarkDown fenced code block info text (this can be worked around using the alternative inline code run syntax)
 - MarkRight does not support newlines other than `\n` (so, not `\r\n`), we may support these in the future, but as of now it has not been a priority